Introducing: Social Justice for Beginners Workshops

 What are LOVE BC workshops?

-- Self-care and harm reduction
+- Self-care Strategies and Boundary Setting

 Join us by signing up here, or scroll down for more details.